Anniemorris/power_bi_mock_report/README.md

 In addition to the country column, a full geography column was created to make mapping more accurate.
 The formula for this column was:

         Geography = Stores[Country Region] & ", " & Stores[Country]

+### Phase 3 - Setting Up the Report

+Four essential report pages were set up - Executive Summary, Customer Detail, Product Detail, Stores Map.
+I chose a colour-blind friendly theme to ensure accessibility.

+#### Customer Detail Page:

+This page consists of many visuals aiding in customer-level analysis including cards, line chart, table, donut chart, slicers.

+Headline cards:

+These include key metrics including total unique customers and revenue per customer.
+This meant creating new measures:

+* Total Customers = CALCULATE(DISTINCTCOUNT(Orders[User UD]))
+* Revenue per Customer = [Total Revenue] / [Total Customers]

+x2 donut charts were created to show total customers by country and category(product) using [Total Customers] as the value and country/category as the legend.

+The line chart showed total customers over time, allowing drilldown to month level using the date hierarchy created earlier.
+Trendlines and forecasts for next 10 periods were creating in the further analysis tab.

+The top 20 customers, filtered by revenue, were shown in a table along with their number of orders.
+In the 'filters on this visual' section, I had to create a TOPN filter type by value of total revenue to display these top customers.
+When right clicking over total revenue in the values category, I was able to select conditional formatting of data bars for that column.

+3 Cards were created to show the top customers' (by revenue) name, revenue and number or orders.
+This was done by creating separate measures for each card:

+Top Customer Name = CALCULATE(SELECTEDVALUE(Customers[Full Name]), TOPN(1, Customers, [Total Revenue], DESC))

+Top Customer Revenue = CALCULATE(MAXX(TOPN(1, Customers, [Total Revenue], DESC), [Total Revenue]))

+Top Customer Orders =
+VAR TopUUID =
+        CALCULATE(SELECTEDVALUE(Customers[User UUID]), TOPN(1, Customers, [Total Revenue], DESC)) RETURN
+        CALCULATE(COUNTROWS(orders), Orders[User ID] = TopUUID)